 - the UE shall set value of the ['Resource selection window location'] field as indicated by higher layers.

-- the UE shall set value of the ['Resource set type'] field as indicated by higher layers if higher layer parameter determineResourceSetTypeScheme1 is configured to 'UE-B's request'; otherwise this field is omitted.
+- the UE shall set value of the ['Resource set type'] field as indicated by higher layers if higher layer parameter sl-DetermineResourceType is configured to 'UE-B's request'; otherwise this field is omitted.